 Here East will use the connectivity and facilities created for the Press and Broadcast Centre during the Games, and build on this to offer the most advanced digital infrastructure in Europe.
 This will be augmented by the creation of London’s largest data centre by Infinity SDC.

 A number of key tenants are already in place, such as BT Sport, who began broadcasting from the site in August 2013 from a new, state of the art 80,000 square foot production hub and studios.

 Commercial spaces of all sizes are available at low cost for companies looking to take advantage of Here East’s infrastructure and TechHub and Space Studios will be working with start-up and growth businesses to provide incubator and accelerator space on site.

 Here East will also act as a training ground for new talent – with Hackney Community College providing the UK’s first digital apprentices and Loughborough University in London creating a new research centre for postgraduate studies across culture, business, sport, exercise and health.

 The development is currently in the planning stages, with a full proposal currently submitted for approval.
-Construction is expected to begin in the summer of 2014, with Loughborough University, Hackney Community College and Infinity SDC moving in from 2015 and the entire Here East cluster fully operational by 2018.
+Construction is expected to begin in the summer of 2014, with Loughborough University in London, Hackney Community College and Infinity SDC moving in from 2015 and the entire Here East cluster fully operational by 2018.

 In spring 2016, Here East unveiled its exciting new retail destination, Canalside.
 Located on the banks of the Lee Canal, Canalside offers a hub of independent cafés, bars and restaurants and is the perfect spot for a drink or a bite to eat.
 Find out more here.